jdesive/dockarr/README.md

 # Plex Docker
-Plex Docker is a opinionated turn-key installation for HTPC setups.
+Plex Docker is an opinionated turn-key installation for HTPC setups.
 It is highly recommended to follow the instructions to a tee and do not modify the repository in order to get the desired and promised outcome.

 It is important to note that this repository can only set up the folders, permissions, network, and services for a dockerized HTPC and cannot actually configure the service.
 That is up to you.